zeroasiccorp/umi/README.md

 ### 3.4.2 REQ_RD

-REQ_RD reads SIZE * LEN bytes from device address(DA).
+REQ_RD reads (2^SIZE)*(LEN+1) bytes from device address(DA).
 The device initiates a RESP_RD transaction to return data to the host source address (SA).

 ### 3.4.3 REQ_WR

-REQ_WR writes SIZE * LEN bytes to destination address(DA).
+REQ_WR writes (2^SIZE)*(LEN+1) bytes to destination address(DA).
 The device then initiates a RESP_WR acknowledgment to the host source address (SA).

 ### 3.4.4 REQ_WRPOSTED

-REQ_WRPOSTED performs a posted-write of SIZE * LEN bytes to destination address(DA).
-There is no response sent back to the host from the device.
+REQ_WRPOSTED performs a posted-write of (2^SIZE)*(LEN+1) bytes to destination address(DA).
+The device only initiates a RESP_WR acknowledgment to the host  source address (SA) when an error (ERR) has occurred.

 ### 3.4.5 REQ_RDMA

-REQ_RDMA reads SIZE * LEN bytes of data from a primary device destination address(DA) along with a source address (SA).
-The primary device then initiates a REQ_WRPOSTED transaction to write SIZE * LEN data bytes to the address (SA) in a secondary device.
-REQ_DMA requires the complete SA field so does not support pass through information for the UMI signal layer.
+REQ_RDMA reads (2^SIZE)*(LEN+1) bytes of data from a primary device destination address(DA) along with a source address (SA).
+The primary device then initiates a REQ_WRPOSTED transaction to write (2^SIZE)*(LEN+1) data bytes to the address (SA) in a secondary device.
+REQ_RDMA requires the complete SA field so does not support pass through information for the UMI signal layer.

 ### 3.4.6 REQ_ATOMIC{ADD,OR,XOR,MAX,MIN,MAXU,MINU,SWAP}

-REQ_ATOMIC initiates an atomic read-modify-write operation at destination address (DA).
-The REQ_ATOMIC sequence involves: 1.) the host sending data (D), destination address (DA), and source address (SA) to the device, 2.) the device reading data address DA 3.) applying a binary operator {ADD,OR,XOR,MAX,MIN,MAXU,MINU,SWAP} between D and the original device data, 4.) writing the result back to device address DA 4.) returning the original device data to host address SA.
+REQ_ATOMIC initiates an atomic read-modify-write operation at destination address (DA) of size (2^SIZE).
+The REQ_ATOMIC sequence involves:

+1. Host sending data (DATA), destination address (DA), and source address (SA) to the device,
+2. Device reading data address DA
+3. Applying a binary operator {ADD,OR,XOR,MAX,MIN,MAXU,MINU,SWAP} between D and the original device data
+4. Writing the result back to device address DA
+5. Returning the original device data to host address SA

 ### 3.4.7 REQ_ERROR

-REQ_ERROR sends an error code (ERR), data (D), and source address (SA) to  device address (DA) to indicate that an error has occurred.
-A receiver can choose to ignore the transaction or to take corrective action.
-There is no response transaction sent back to the host from the device.
+REQ_ERROR sends an error code (ERR) to indicate that an error has occurred.
+The  A receiver can choose to ignore the transaction or to take corrective action.
+There is no response sent back to the host from the device.

 ### 3.4.8 REQ_LINK

-REQ_LINK is a 32 bit control-only message reserved for internal link layer actions such as credit updates, time stamps, and framing.
-MSG[31-7] are all available as user specified control bits.
-The message does not include routing information and does not elicit a response from the receiver.
+RESP_LINK is a reserved 32-bit reserved link message for link layer non-memory mapped actions such as credit updates, time stamps, and framing.
+MSG[31-8] are all available as user specified control bits.
+The message is local to the signal (physical) layer and does not include routing information and does not elicit a response from the receiver.

 ### 3.4.9 RESP_RD

-RESP_RD returns SIZE * LEN bytes of data to the host source address (SA) as a response to a REQ_RD transaction.
+RESP_RD returns (2^SIZE)*(LEN+1) bytes of data to the host source address (SA) specified by the REQ_RD transaction.
 The device destination address is sent along with the SA and DATA to filter incoming transactions in case of multiple outstanding read requests.

 ### 3.4.10 RESP_WR

-RESP_WR returns an acknowledgment to the host source address (SA) as a response to a REQ_WR transaction.
-The device destination address is sent along with the response transaction to filter incoming transactions in case of multiple outstanding write requests.
+RESP_WR returns an acknowledgment to the original source address (SA) specified by the the REQ_WR transaction.
+The transaction does not return any DATA.

 ### 3.4.11 RESP_LINK

-RESP_LINK is a 32 bit control-only message reserved for internal link layer actions such as credit updates, time stamps, and framing.
-MSG[31-7] are all available as user specified control bits.
-The message does not include routing information and does not elicit a response from the receiver.
+RESP_LINK is a reserved 32-bit reserved link message for link layer non-memory mapped actions such as credit updates, time stamps, and framing.
+MSG[31-8] are all available as user specified control bits.
+The message is local to the signal (physical) layer and does not include routing information.

 ### 3.5 Transaction Mapping Examples